 Most people don’t associate work with fun — but they should.
 Many studies have shown that employees who are happy on the job are more engaged, satisfied, and productive.
 They also miss fewer days of work.

-Thankfully there’s a whole day — National Fun at Work Day (January 28) — dedicated to encouraging companies to make their workplaces fun and engaging.
-While meeting business objectives and minding the bottom line are always important, company leaders also need to realize the big return on investment of having engaged employees who feel camaraderie with their colleagues.
+Thankfully, there’s a whole day — National Fun at Work Day (the last Friday of January) — dedicated to encouraging companies to make their workplaces fun and engaging.
+While meeting business objectives and minding the bottom line are always important, company leaders can also realize the big return on investment of having engaged employees who feel camaraderie with their colleagues.

-Need some inspiration on how to lighten up your work environment while promoting team building, communication and engagement?
+Do you need some inspiration on how to lighten up your work environment while promoting team building, communication, and engagement?
 Here’s some food for thought.

-Office culture is evolving to be more open and sociable, and many workers today expect their employer to offer engaging activities that offer opportunities to connect with coworkers.
-This could be anything from catering a staff lunch each month, to organizing an employee volleyball team, to taking everyone to a baseball game.
-Every company is different, so some of the ideas for team-building activities that will make sense for your group of employees will likely come from the employees themselves.
-So ask them!
+The work environment is evolving to be more open and sociable, and many workers today expect their employers to offer engaging activities that offer opportunities to connect with co-workers.
+This could be anything from catering a staff lunch or providing a lunch stipend each month, organizing an employee volleyball team, or even creating virtual events for those with a remote team.
+Every company is different, so ideas for team-building activities that will make sense for your team will likely come from the employees themselves.
+So, you can ask them!

-A friendly competition, such as vying for the best desk decorations or the best chili recipe, are an easy and creative way to encourage employees to bond and get to know each other.
-You can have employees vote on the winners and have them compete on teams or individually.
-The prize can be something fun, such as a restaurant meal together for the winning team or all the employees.
+A friendly competition, such as having employees vie for the best desk decorations by submitting photos or come up with project ideas via a bracket, is an easy and creative way you can encourage employees to bond and get to know each other.
+You can also have employees vote on the winners and have them compete on teams or individually.
+The prize can be something fun, such as a restaurant gift card.

-Keep in mind that National Fun at Work Day shouldn’t be the only day of the year you aim to make your workplace fun.
-You’ll reap benefits by having team-building activities and social events year round that encourage your team members to get to know each other.
+National Fun at Work Day shouldn’t be the only day of the year you aim to make your workplace fun.
+You can reap benefits by having team-building activities and social events year-round that encourage your team members to get to know each other.